Kentucky Route 676: Route description

 Eastbound terminus view at the US 60 SPUI.
 The road continues as US 421.

 KY 676 begins at an intersection with US 127 in Frankfort, heading northeast on East-West Connector, a four-lane divided highway.
 The road passes businesses before curving east into wooded areas.
 The route intersects KY 420, at which point that route turns east to form a concurrency with KY 676.
 The road curves northeast, with KY 420 splitting to the northwest.
 KY 676 crosses the Kentucky River and passes more woods, intersecting KY 1784.
 The route crosses KY 1659 and heads east, passing near a few commercial establishments.
 The road winds southeast before heading east again as it passes through more woodland with some residential neighborhoods, coming to a bridge over a R.J.
 Corman Railroad line.
 KY 676 reaches its eastern terminus at a single-point urban interchange with US 60 and US 421, where the road continues east as part of US 421.

+History

+KY 676 was formed from 1977 to 1983.

+The original KY 676 ran from KY 106 west of Lewisburg south to KY 178 in Logan County; this was given to the county by 1977, and is now KY 2376.